 Edna Garvin sat down next to her every day, and she brought the sour stench of moldy cheese and carnival vomit with her.
 Whenever she wasn't looking, Lilian used to dig in her backpack and spray the surrounding area in a bath of a Victoria's Secret product, but that wasn't often; Edna Garvin never turned around—she always stared at Lilian.

 At first, Lilian tried to ignore her, but after one month… two months… eight months of the constant staring, she couldn't do it.
-She had snapped and yelled at the strange classmate with greasy, fried, ginger hair and a face full of bad acne.
-She had made Edna Garvin cry.
+She snapped and yelled at the strange classmate with greasy, fried, ginger hair and a face full of bad acne.
+She made Edna Garvin cry.

 She didn't feel guilty, just proud.